 As you read the story, stop periodically and ask your kiddos to sequence the order in which they heard the words (pictures) mentioned.
 Students can earn green “eggs” and “hams” to add to their plate for correctly ordering pictures.

-Mr. Roberto Kesting, Principal of Kuser School located in Central NJ will do anything for a laugh, when it comes to his students.
+Mr. Roberto Kesting, a school principal in Central NJ will do anything for a laugh, when it comes to his students.
 Mr. Kesting dresses up like the Cat in the Hat every year on Dr. Seuss’ birthday.
 Then he proceeds to jump on a scooter and fly down the hallways belly first!!
 The kids go wild as they watch him get into character, recite lines from the Dr. Seuss story and have fun motivating the kids to read!
-(He even manages to get the 5th graders to break out in laughter) Oh, and by the way, this crazy cat also happens to be my husband, I embarrassingly admit!
+(He even manages to get the 5th graders to break out in laughter) Oh, and by the way, this crazy cat also happens to be my husband!

 Speaking of CATS…..I couldn’t resist sharing this photo of one of my preschool speech cuties!
-Kate LOVES cats—so I decided to capitalize on her interest in felines and incorporate it into our therapy session.
-I took a picture of Kate in the therapy room on my ipod touch.
+K. LOVES cats—so I decided to capitalize on her interest in felines and incorporate it into our therapy session.
+I took a picture of K. in the therapy room on my iPad.
 Then added cats, cats and more cats!!
 We practice sentences containing her target sound /s/.
 I emailed her mom this picture too so that they could practice the sentences at home.
 The cat is sitting on the chair.
 The cat is stretching by the sink.
 The cat is sleeping on the table.
 The cat is sitting on my head.
-Kate loved this activity and so did I!
+K. loved this activity and so did I!
 I use this fun app to work on prepositions as well.

 CAT EFFECTS is a free app from iTunes.